 The program has served as a platform for students to develop as leaders and realize their full potential, as many have gone on to college, internships, and leadership roles within their communities and across the country.

 Marching On: Montgomery to D.C. was started in 2012 to provide students with the opportunity to travel to our nation’s capital.
 The itinerary is designed to maximize the students’ engagement with and exposure to leaders in government and policy, local universities, and cultural institutions.
-Click the button and check out the tentative trip itinerary
+This is an example itinerary from a previous trip to give you an overall idea of the trip.
+The 2024 itinerary will have new times and meetings.

 Meeting with VIPs